Table of Contents

 Technology as a body of knowledge is available to society and uses materials to achieve commercial or industrial objectives.
 Knowledge has contributed to the formation of technologies and equipment like hand tools and wheels to reduce work effort (Lane, 2006).
 For instance, such gadget as iPod is used to store music files that are easily portable.

-The technology combines knowledge available to society, skills, materias and technological process to form a technical system that brings together users and developers to solve problems and needs.
+The technology combines knowledge available to society, skills, materials and technological process to form a technical system that brings together users and developers to solve problems and needs.
 To illustrate, medical technology that uses various knowledge and skills to manufacturers of polio vaccine to counter the disease.

 Question 2: Sources of Technological Inputs